artyoomi/DMP/README.md

-# DMP
+# Device-Mapper Statistics Module
-Device mapper proxy
+Device mapper statistics module to show statistics of block devices of machine